apache/incubator-kie-kogito-runtimes/quarkus/addons/README.md

 ## Contributing

-To know more about creating a new addon, please check the main `addons` module [README](../../addons/README.md).
+To know more about creating a new add-on, please check the main `addons` module [README](../../addons/README.md).